mefranklin6/ExtronDatabaseConnector/README.md

 ## Server:
 Requirements:
 - An x86 server running MySQL database (could be ported to other DB's too).
 Instructions are for hosting on Ubuntu.
 - An x86 server running modern Python 3 (built on 3.12.0).
 For this repo, this is the same server as the one running the database, but it can be two different servers.
+Also the following python libraries that can be installed with pip3:
+    - aiomysql
+    - fastapi
+    - pydantic
+    - uvicorn
 - Reserved or Static IP's on servers
 - An x86 management PC with Control Script Deployment Utility, basically your regular workstation.